Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Background

 A standard RL framework consists of three main components, namely the agent, the environment ($E$) and the reward ($r$) \cite{sutton2018reinforcement}.
 At each time step $t$, the agent performs an action $a_{t}$ based on the state $s_{t}$ of the environment and receives a scalar reward $r_{t}$, as a result, the environment moves to a new state $s_{t+1}$.
 The objective of the RL problem is to find the sequence of control actions $\mathcal{A}:=\{a_0,\,a_1,\,a_2,\dots\}$ to maximise the expected discounted reward as given below:

-where $0<\,\gamma\,<1$ is the discount factor and $\mathbb{E}$ denotes the expectation operator which is applied to the discounted reward due to the stochastic nature of the process dynamics.However, explicit solution of Eq.\eqref{eq:rl} is tedious to obtain.
+where $0<\,\gamma\,<1$ is the discount factor and $\mathbb{E}$ denotes the expectation operator which is applied to the discounted reward due to the stochastic nature of the process dynamics.
+However, the explicit solution of Eq.\eqref{eq:rl} is tedious to obtain.
 Q-learning is an iterative algorithm to solve the RL problem over a finite set of actions.
 The Q-value of a state-action pair, $Q_{\pi}(s_t,a_t)$ is the expected return after performing an action $a_t$ at a state $s_t$ following a policy $\pi: \mathcal{S} \rightarrow \mathcal{A}$ :

 where $\mathcal{S}=\{s_0,s_1,s_2,\dots\}$.
 The objective of the Q-learning is to find the optimal policy ($\pi^{*}$) by learning the optimal Q-value, $Q^{*}(s_t,a_t)$ which is the maximum expected return achievable by any policy for a state-action pair.
-The optimal Q-value, $Q^{*}(s_t,a_t)$ must satisfy the Bellman optimality equation \cite{barron1989bellman} given as :